Dangerous Celebrities in Cyberspace!!

 1. In the Start menu, click My Computer.

-right-click the drive you wish to check for errors (for most of us, this is the C: drive, unless you have multiple drives on your computer), and then click Properties.
+2. In the My Computer dialog box, right-click the drive you wish to check for errors (for most of us, this is the C: drive, unless you have multiple drives on your computer), and then click Properties.

-Properties dialog box, click Disk Cleanup.
+3. In the Properties dialog box, click Disk Cleanup.

 4. Disk Cleanup will calculate how much space you can free up on your hard drive.
 After its scan, the Disk Cleanup dialog box reports a list of files that you can remove from your computer, as shown.
 This scan can take a while depending on how many files you have lying around on your computer.